 Ultimate Tensile Strength

-Ultimate tensile strength of superalloy – Inconel 718 depends on heat treatment process, but it is about 1200 MPa.
+The ultimate tensile strength of superalloy – Inconel 718 depends on the heat treatment process, but it is about 1200 MPa.

-Yield strength of superalloy – Inconel 718 depends on heat treatment process, but it is about 1030 MPa.
+The yield strength of superalloy – Inconel 718 depends on the heat treatment process, but it is about 1030 MPa.

 Young’s Modulus of Elasticity